 The potential pilot projects and commercial projects with Chevron Technical Center are designed to advance lower-carbon energy production.
-As Baseload Capital continues to develop heat power plants worldwide, Baseload and Chevron will look for commercial heat power opportunities in common geographies where Chevron operates.
-Heat power is an affordable form of renewable energy that can be harnessed from either geothermal resources or waste heat.
+As Baseload Capital continues to develop geothermal power plants worldwide, Baseload and Chevron will look for commercial geothermal power opportunities in common geographies where Chevron operates.
+Heat power is an affordable form of renewable energy that can be harnessed from either geothermal resources or waste geothermal.

 “Chevron’s investments in geothermal power reflects our ongoing efforts to help advance the world’s transition to a lower carbon future,” said Barbara Burger, vice president, innovation and president of technology ventures at Chevron.
 “We look forward to working with Baseload Capital to expand geothermal resources in the U.S. and internationally.”